FITC TORONTO, 2009

 Math is fun.

 I just spent about 4 to 5 hours this evening, working through my "Processing" homework assignment, as well as going to class afterwards.
 This evening, I learned how to program colours, and marks using, equations, and algorithms, letters and numbers.
-Right now, it's difficult for me to follow along in class because the speed at which the information is passed to us feels very fast.

 I wonder if it feels that way to the others who are sitting in front and next to me?